 Resolution: 1080p | Features: On-board processing, Zeiss lens, wide angle lens

-The C930e claims to be Logitech's most advanced HD webcam and it's also one of the most expensive ones on the market.
-But, unlike traditional webcams, which rely on the PC to do the heavy lifting, this unit does the video encoding itself, which should in turn result in better video quality.
-The wide, 90-degree field of view means it’s well-suited to business videoconferencing and presentations, and of course it’s Skype-certified for PC and Mac.
+The C930e claims to be Logitech's most advanced HD webcam yet, so it isn’t surprising that it's also one of Logitech’s most expensive offerings.
+However, unlike traditional webcams, which rely on the PC for all the heavy lifting, this unit does the video encoding itself, which should in turn result in better video quality.
+The wide, 90-degree field of view means it’s well-suited to business video conferencing and presentations.
+And of course, it’s Skype-certified for PC and Mac.

 9. Samsung VG-STC5000

 Need a camera for your Samsung TV?

 Resolution: 1080p | Features: Works on Samsung TVs

 While Samsung smart TV’s have limited compatibility with most of the best webcams out there, the company has its own proprietary camera for its H, HU, JS and JU models.
 We wouldn’t recommend buying one for Skype, as the smart TV version of Skype is no longer supported, but if you want to use Samsung’s own gesture control features and virtual mirror for fitness apps, then it’s really your only option.